 This week we’re talking about simplifying family life.
 Tune in all week for strategies and tips for every area of life, and if you’re looking for more in-depth resources, be sure to check out the Huge Simplify Family Life eBook Sale!

-If you have additional consumer debt — credit cards with balances that you carry from month to month, student loans, personal loans, etc. — you probably deal with additional stress.
-And I don’t know about you, but when I have to make payments on debt rather than putting money in savings or buying something we need or want, it leaves a bad taste in my mouth as well.
+If you have additional consumer debt — credit cards with balances that you carry from month to month, student loans, personal loans, etc. — you probably deal with additional stress, and some people get so far in debt that they have to find credit repair help.
+I don’t know about you, but when I have to make payments on debt rather than putting money in savings or buying something we need or want, it leaves a bad taste in my mouth as well.

 Set a goal to pay off your consumer debt and simplify your life by not having to worry about those payments anymore!

 For most people, this doesn’t happen overnight, of course.
 It takes commitment and forethought to make it happen.

 To start, think about this — if you didn’t have your consumer debt payments each month, how much extra money would you have?
 For many Americans, the amount funneled toward debt each month would provide a nice cushion in the budget if it wasn’t being sent to the credit card companies instead.
 Having the freedom and flexibility that comes from no debt is a great place to be!